Cyprus–Turkey relations: Relations since partition (after 1974)

-On September, 2025 The leader of Northern Cyprus, Ersin Tatar, warned that weapons supplied to Greek Cypriots through Israel are increasing tensions on the island.
+In September 2025, The leader of Northern Cyprus, Ersin Tatar, warned that weapons supplied to Greek Cypriots through Israel are increasing tensions on the island.
 He said the Greek Cypriot side talks about peace but keeps buying arms, which threatens stability.
 Tatar explained that Northern Cyprus no longer supports a federal solution and instead demands recognition as a separate sovereign state.
-He also criticized Greek Cypriots for acting alone on natural gas projects and stressed that Turkey’s support makes the north stronger in protecting its position.
+He also criticized Greek Cypriots for acting alone on natural gas projects and stressed that Turkey's support makes the north stronger in protecting its position.

+On June 8, 2026, aircraft carrying the defense ministers of Greece, France and the Netherlands, along with other EU officials, were traveling to a meeting of EU defense ministers in Cyprus.
+Greek and Cypriot officials alleged that radio communications with an aircraft were interfered with by air traffic controllers operating from northern Cyprus and that two Turkish F-16 fighter jets were launched during the flights.
+Turkish Cypriot officials reportedly said that the F-16s had taken off because of an "emergency" without providing further details about its nature.
+Turkey denied any harassment, stating that the aircraft had entered airspace claimed by Northern Cyprus and that the F-16s were scrambled as a precautionary measure.
+Following the incident, Cyprus announced that it would lodge an official complaint with the European Union and relevant international bodies regarding what it described as Turkish interference with the ministerial flights.